-The inspection team visited the area where cells are procured, received, processed and stored prior to end use.
-In addition, the area where procured tumour tissue for manufacture into an ATMP is packaged and released from, was also visited.
+The inspection team visited the areas within the hub premises where cells are received, processed and stored prior to being released for end use.
+In addition, one of the establishment's two satellite sites where apheresis takes place was visited.